 Kay Armstead Center for Communicative Disorders (KACCD)

-The Kay Armstead Center for Communicative Disorders (KACCD) is a non-profit community clinic that has been serving the needs of individuals of all ages, demonstrating a wide variety of speech, language and hearing difficulties and differences, for over fifty years.
+The Kay Armstead Center for Communicative Disorders (KACCD) is a non-profit clinic that has been serving the needs of persons of all ages, demonstrating varied speech, language, hearing, cognitive-communicative, and swallowing disorders, for over fifty years.

 The Kay Armstead Center for Communication Disorders is housed within the CDS Department and has a threefold purpose:

-- to provide a quality clinical education for undergraduate and master's students in the CDS program;
+- to provide a quality clinical education for undergraduate CDS students and graduate Speech-Language Pathology students;

-- to serve the needs of children and adults with communication and other associated disorders and differences in San José and surrounding area; and,
+- to serve the needs of children and adults with communication and related disorders and differences in San José and the surrounding area; and,

-- to provide a space for student and faculty to conduct clinical research in communication and related disorders.
+- to anchor CDS faculty and students' innovative, clinical research in communication and related disorders.

-At the KACCD Clinic, master's students evaluate and treat clients with various communication disorders under the direct supervision of certified, master’s and doctoral level speech-language pathologists and audiologists.
-Each semester, the clinic provides speech, language, and hearing services to over hundreds of children and adults from the Bay Area area.
-In addition, student clinicians and faculty participate in numerous community outreach activities, such as speech, language, and hearing screenings for preschool children and adults.
-The student clinicians in the KACCD Clinic provide services in specialty areas such as augmentative and alternative communication, voice, fluency, and neurogenics.
+At KACCD, graduate students evaluate and treat clients with various communication disorders under the direct supervision of nationally-certified and state-licensed speech-language pathologists and audiologists, as well as expert faculty with doctoral degrees.
+Each semester, the clinic provides speech, language, hearing and some swallowing services to hundreds of children and adults from the Bay Area.
+Further, student clinicians and faculty participate in numerous community outreach activities, such as speech, language, and hearing screenings for preschool children; wellness fairs for adults; and advocacy activities.
+Student clinicians in KACCD provide services in specialty areas such as augmentative and alternative communication, aphasia, voice, fluency, and swallowing.

-The Kay Armstead Center for Communicative Disorders (KACCD) is committed to the principle of equal opportunity.
-The University, College, Department and KACCD do not discriminate in the delivery of professional services or the conduct of research and scholarly activity based on age, citizenship, disability, ethnicity, gender-identity, genetic information, marital status, national origin, physical characteristics, race, religion, sex, sexual orientation, and veteran status.
+The Kay Armstead Center for Communicative Disorders (KACCD) is committed to providing accessible, equitable services.
+SJSU, the Lurie College, the CDS Department, and KACCD do not discriminate in the delivery of professional services or the conduct of research and scholarly activity based on age, citizenship, disability, race, ethnicity, gender or gender-identity, marital status, national origin, physical characteristics, religion, sexual orientation, and veteran status.

 Clinical services are available to people with developmental or acquired communication disorders.
-We offer our clinical services in the community for both the private and public sectors and for non-profits, as well.
+We also offer our clinical services in the community for both private and public sectors and for non-profits.

 Our faculty and supervisors conduct community service programs, such as our preschool hearing screening program.
 Faculty members are available for consultations, community presentations and advice in their respective areas of expertise.

-Applications for both children and adult clients may be submitted at any time, but please note that in most circumstances, therapy appointments will begin at the start of an academic semester (Fall, Spring, or Summer).
+Applications for both children and adult clients may be submitted at any time.
+In most circumstances, therapy appointments will begin at the start of an academic semester (Fall, Spring, or Summer).
 Graduate and undergraduate students provide services under the supervision of licensed and certified speech-language pathologists and audiologists.

 Please use the following forms to apply or refer for services at the KACCD.
 These